2DGD-F0TH/2DGD_F0TH/chapters/020_Optimization_Profiling.md

 This was done by playing around with the floating point low-level structure and using a "magic constant" (`0x5f3759df`) to create a good "first guess", after that a single iteration of the [Newton-Raphson Method](#newtonmethod) is applied to refine the guess.

-This proved to be faster than directly calculating a normalized vector (which use a square root and a division, expensive at the time) and also faster than using a lookup table.
+This proved to be faster than directly calculating a normalized vector (which uses a square root and a division, expensive at the time) and also faster than using a lookup table.
 The algorithm proved to be slower (and less precise) than the dedicated SSE instruction in the newer x86 CPUs.

 Tips and tricks
 ---------------